githubcodi/GeoDeals-android/README.md

 What does the sample app do?
 ============================

-The app simply display any data associated with that geofence/microfence based on criteria entered in your GeoMoby dashboard.
+The app simply displays any data associated with that geofence/microfence based on criteria entered in your GeoMoby dashboard.

 How to run the sample app
 =========================